jamesbarrett/arduino/README.md

 # arduino

-These files are intended to simplify the modular construction using different hardware of a guided or autonomous vehicle
+These files are intended to simplify interfacing specific hardware, such as a Wilesco steamroller modified for servo control, with an arduino.